We are aware of the many health benefits of acai berry. However, not many are aware of the side effects of acai berry.

 10. Lactating women should avoid consuming Acai supplements as it can be harmful to the infant.
 However, more research is needed in this regard.

 11. People, who are allergic to Acai or any other plant in the Arecaceae family, should refrain from consuming Acai berries (10).

 12. Acai berry can also cause irritation in the colon and intestinal tract, causing diarrhea.

 13. Other side effects of Acai berry include headache, dizziness, lower insulin levels, increased weight loss, and strokes (5).

 Acai berries have been used to prepare medications that treat skin and digestive disorders.
-The benefits of acai berries are numerous.
+The health and nutrition benefits of acai berries are numerous.
 However, acai berry supplements may cause some side effects.
 Excess consumption may lead to the buildup of plaque and toxins in the body, severe bleeding, liver injury, allergic reactions, hypotension, jaundice, and mouth swelling.
 Hence, consume these berries in moderation, in their original form, to avoid their adverse effects.